telerik/winforms-docs/editors/maskededitbox/parsing-dates.md

 ---
 title: Parsing Dates
-page_title: Parsing Dates | UI for WinForms Documentation
+page_title: Parsing Dates | MaskedEditBox
 description: When RadMaskedEditBox is with MaksType FreeFormDateTime the control tries to recognize a free-form string and convert it to a valid date.
 slug: winforms/editors/maskededitbox/parsing-dates
 tags: parsing,dates